donallw/IDD-Final-Project/README.md

 ## 3D Printinng

 Having observed different designs with cardboard prototyping it was time to make a more robust prototype with 3D printing.
 We used the best design we had observecd so far and found a 3D model of a very similar design [online](https://www.thingiverse.com/thing:4673805).
-The design is based on a gear controlled by the servo which controlls the release of pills by movig a saw rack to fetch one pill at a time exactly like cradboard prototype 2 above.
+The design is based on a gear controlled by the servo which controlls the release of pills by movig a saw rack to fetch one pill at a time exactly like cardboard prototype 2 above.

-The device is made from 4 componets which are displayed below.
+The device is made from 4 components which are displayed below.

 ###### Saw rack